 EMPEROR DOOM is pretty hard to find these days, but well worth picking up.

 In 1996, the AVENGERS were handed over to Rob Liefeld in the disastrous HEROES REBORN promotion, in which Jim Lee and Rob Liefeld “re-created” the core Marvel heroes.
-For more information, check out this past column.
 The books were, to be blunt, awful, and the experiment ended after only a year.
 However, from this fertilizer bloomed the rose that was the Kurt Busiek/ George Perez AVENGERS series, which we’ll be discussing next week, as well as Geoff Johns’ recent efforts and a look at the Avengers in mass media.
 See you then.